JuliaArrays/BlockArrays.jl/README.md

 ### Operations on `BlockArray`s.

-Simple unary functions, binary functions and reductions are available.
-For a full list, see the `operations.jl` file.
+Simple unary functions, binary functions and reductions are available:

-TODO:
+### TODO

-- Linear algebra stuff, like `BlockArray` times `BlockArray` and `BlockMatrix` times `Vector`.
+- Linear algebra stuff.
 - A new `BlockArray` type which does not store separate blocks contiguously.
 This can be convenient when using dense solvers.